Rebel’s Guide to PM Creator Elizabeth Harrin on Remote Project Management

 How can businesses better support their project managers in a remote context?

 Give them the tools they need to do the job.
-It’s so hard to struggle with a personal and work mobile device, 15 different logins, a bunch of cables to connect up for the VPN to function… Get the tech sorted and make it easy, so we aren’t wasting time every day looking at systems loading.
+It’s so hard to struggle with a personal and work mobile device, 15 different logins, a bunch of cables to connect up for the business VPN service to function.
+Get the tech sorted and make it easy, so we aren’t wasting time every day looking at systems loading.

 Beyond that, back off and focus on management by results.
 Trust your people – and let them prove they are trustworthy.